gosub-com/Zurfur/README.md

 ## Interfaces

-Zurfur uses Rust style traits with static dispatch in most cases.
-However, types can implement interfaces without resorting to `impl Interface for Type` provided there are no ambiguities and the interface doesn't require associate types.
-When you see an interface, think Rust style traits even though it looks like C# style syntax.
+Zurfur uses Golang style interfaces, which fit nicely with the dynamic nature of Javascript.

 ### New, Equality, Clone, and Drop